• Skip to primary navigation

 From Field to Fork Lessons in Gratitude

-Today’s grief lessons are brought to you courtesy of a visit to Manhattan, KS (aka-Man-Happiness) and the 2015 National Festival of Breads sponsored by among others Kansas Wheat, King Arthur Flour and Red Star Yeast.
-It was a whirlwind of activity for us 8 bread baking finalists starting with an educational farm to flour tour of the area.
+Today’s grief lessons are brought to you courtesy of a visit to Manhattan, KS (aka-Man-Happiness).
+The 2015 National Festival of Breads sponsored by among others Kansas Wheat, King Arthur Flour and Red Star Yeast took place there.
+It was a whirlwind of activity for us 8 bread baking finalists.
+It all started with an educational farm to flour tour of the area.

-It was fascinating to spend the day in the life of the Kejr family.
-I have a whole new appreciation for how hard wheat farmers work and how dedicated they are to grow quality grain to not only feed people like you and me, but people all over the world.
+It's fascinating to spend the day in the life of the Kejr family.
+I have a whole new appreciation for how hard wheat farmers work.
+They are dedicated to grow quality grain to not only feed people like you and me, but people all over the world.
 Did you know that 50% of the wheat we grow is exported?
 Wheat farmers feed the world and as well-educated scientists have invested in themselves to develop better crops with less impact on the environment.

-From the farm we followed the wheat trail to a grain elevator operation where the wheat is stored and then on to the flour mill where 30-inch granite wheels grind the wheat and fill the bags that we so conveniently pluck off our grocery store shelves.
+From the farm we follow the wheat trail to a grain elevator operation where the wheat is stored.
+Then on to the flour mill where 30-inch granite wheels grind the wheat and fill the bags that we so conveniently pluck off our grocery store shelves.

 If I have learned one thing from my son’s death it is to embrace gratitude.
-I have so much to be thankful for especially the fact that I can share my inspired and spirited recipes across this great nation.
-Celebrating William and my dear mother in law, Renetta Keys, through my Smokehouse Cranberry Cheese Bread was an emotionally charged celebration of goodness.
+I have so much to be thankful for.
+Especially the fact that I can share my inspired and spirited recipes across this great nation.
+Celebrating, not only William, but also my dear mother in law, Renetta Keys, through my Smokehouse Cranberry Cheese Bread was an emotionally charged party of goodness.
 How lucky am I to have had such a loving woman in my life and to honor her as the 2015 National Festival of Breads Grand Champion?
-See the winning recipe: Smokehouse Cranberry Cheese Bread
+See the winning recipe here: Smokehouse Cranberry Cheese Bread

 This loaf was auctioned off for $600.00.
 Thank you Red Star Yeast

-To top it off my recipe is going in to mass production and going to be sold at the Hy-Vee grocery store in Man-Happiness.
-Folks out there will be breaking “my” bread over dinner and hopefully slicing it up for a killer post Thanksgiving turkey sandwich.
+To top it off my recipe is going in to mass production.
+It's going to be sold at the Hy-Vee grocery store in Man-Happiness.
+Folks out there will be breaking "my" bread over dinner and hopefully slicing it up for a killer post Thanksgiving turkey sandwich.

 Reader Interactions